swcarpentry/shell-novice/_episodes/03-create.md

 >
 > 1. Don't use whitespaces.
 >
+>     [Whitespace](https://en.wikipedia.org/wiki/Whitespace_character) is defined as any character or series of characters that represent horizontal or vertical space in typography.
+When rendered, a whitespace character does not correspond to a visible mark, but typically does occupy an area on a page.
+>
 >    Whitespaces can make a name more meaningful
 >    but since whitespace is used to break arguments on the command line
 >    is better to avoid them in names of files and directories.